Computers and Equipment

 Use your Library card to reserve a computer for up to 90 minutes per day.
 We also have job search computers you can use for an additional two hours per day on Level 7 at the Central Library.
 All branches have computers you can use to search our catalog and databases for as long as you like.
 15 minute Internet Express computers cannot be reserved.

 Need access without a card?
 You can show photo ID to request a 30-minute guest pass if you don't qualify for a free Library card.
 Visitors to Seattle and non-residents can buy a temporary Library card.
 Find out how to get a Library card.

 Need a private room with a computer for a video call or online meeting?
 The Central Library and several branches have rooms with equipment you can use.
 Find out more about meeting and study rooms and how to reserve one.

-Some branches have laptops and tablets you can borrow while you are in the branch, so you can access the internet and our online resources from anywhere inside the building.
-See which branches have FlexTech: Laptops and FlexTech: Tablets.
+Some branches have laptops you can borrow while you are in the branch, so you can access the internet and our online resources from anywhere inside the building.
+Check Availability.

-For a small fee, you can print to our printers, make photocopies or send a fax.
+For a small fee, you can print or make photocopies.
 Scanning is free.
 We accept cash at any branch.

 All of our locations have multifunction machines you can use to print, copy and scan or you can request that we copy a few pages from a book or print publication in our collection with our photocopy request form.